beejjorgensen/bgpython/src/bgpython_chapter_10_func.md

 $d=\sqrt{(x_0-x_1)^2+(y_0-y_1)^2+(z_0-z_1)^2}$

-For both 3D points, we take the difference in the X coordinates squared, plus the difference in the Y coordinates squared plus the difference in the Z coordinates squared, and then we take the square root of that whole thing.
+For each pair of 3D points, we take the difference in the X coordinates squared, plus the difference in the Y coordinates squared plus the difference in the Z coordinates squared, and then we take the square root of that whole thing.
 And that's the distance between the two points.

 Example output (corresponding to the example input, above):